Winona, 38967, MS,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Montgomery County, MS and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 200 Montgomery County, MS employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Montgomery County, MS has purchased the following applications: IBM Backup as a Service for Backup as a Service (BaaS) in 2014, In-House ERP for ERP Financial in 2010 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Montgomery County, MS has purchased the following applications: In-House ERP for ERP Financial in 2010, IBM Backup as a Service for Backup as a Service (BaaS) in 2014 and the related IT decision-makers and key stakeholders.

 We have been analyzing Montgomery County, MS revenues, which have grown to $24.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Montgomery County, MS intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.